kevin-l1/c0523-code-solutions/express-static/express-static-quiz-notes.md

   JavaScript file, HTML file, CSS file

 - What is a good way to serve application images using Express?
+  Use Express Static to serve these images on demand.
+This can be done by

 ## Notes